-- ☐ The Lifesaving Society leadership training system is composed of Instructors, Examiners, Trainers, and Coaches. - Instructors teach candidates - Examiners evaluate and certify candidates - Trainers teach and certify Instructors and Coaches - Coaches coach Lifesaving Sport - □ "Examiner" certifications and "Trainer" appointments are earned at the end of a three-stage process: - 1) Course completion of the Examiner course or Trainer course. - 2) Apprenticeship successful completion of an apprenticeship. - 3) Certification or Appointment submission of completed Training Record and the appropriate fee. - ☐ The revised leadership structure introduces an Examiner Mentor designation.
-These are senior Examiners appointed by the Society's Area Chairs to mentor examiner candidates through their apprenticeship.
-As of 2019, all examiner candidates must apprentice under the supervision of an Examiner Mentor. - ☐ Lifesaving Society leadership awards have prerequisite awards and age prerequisites.
+- ☐ The Lifesaving Society leadership training system is composed of Instructors, Coaches, Examiners, and Trainers. - Instructors teach candidates - Coaches coach Lifesaving Sport - Examiners evaluate and certify candidates - Trainers teach and certify Instructors and Coaches - □ "Examiner" certifications and "Trainer" appointments are earned at the end of a three-stage process: - 1.
+Course completion of the Examiner course or Trainer course. - 2.
+Apprenticeship successful completion of an apprenticeship. - 3.
+Certification or Appointment submission of completed Training Record and the appropriate fee. - ☐ Lifesaving Society leadership awards have prerequisite awards and age prerequisites.
 Award prerequisites need not be current.
 There is no grace period for age prerequisites: candidates must be the required minimum age by the end of the course. - □ Lifesaving Society leadership certifications remain current for 24 months from the date of certification.
 To maintain "current" Instructor, Coach, Examiner and Trainer status, individuals must recertify their award(s) through the "credit system."
 The credit system is designed to recognize individual needs and interests by encouraging instructors to learn and improve through continuing education and professional development.
-For further information about leadership recertification, please see Teaching/Recertifying at lifesavingsociety.com.
+For further information about leadership recertification, please see Teaching\Recertifying at lifesavingsociety.com.